One Year After Walmart Massacre, El Paso Mourns — At A Distance

 Adria Gonzalez still remembers the blood, the screaming, the bodies.

-On August 3, 2019, she was shopping with her mother at a Walmart Supercenter in El Paso, Texas, when a white gunman allegedly opened fire with an AK-47 killing 23 people and leaving more than two dozen others wounded.
+On August 3, 2019, she was shopping with her mother at a Walmart Supercenter in El Paso, Texas, when a gunman opened fire with an AK-47, killing 23 people and leaving more than two dozen others wounded.

 "It was terrible," Gonzalez told Lulu Garcia-Navarro of NPR's Weekend Edition.
 "But that's when I started to see people not knowing where to go, and I started yelling in Spanish and in English vamonos, vamonos, let's go ... and people were following me."